dsb-lab/CellBasedModels.jl/docs/src/Development.md

 # [ICM Development](@id Development)

-The model from Saiz et al has three parts in the model
+The model from [Saiz et al.](https://elifesciences.org/articles/56079) has three parts in the model

 ## Definition of the model